Myles Straw Player Props: Guardians vs. Royals

 Myles Straw At The Plate

-- Straw has driven in a run in 10 games this year (13.2%), including two games with multiple runs batted in.
+- In 10 games this year (13.0%), Straw has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.